Proof of quantum to classical transition for the center of mass of quantum many body systems: Macroscopic limit of a many-body system

-It is always possible to represent the bounded operators acting on the Hilbert space $\mathbb{H}_{\omega_{N+1}}$ either in terms of the particles operators $\hat{x}_i$, $\hat{p}_i$ or in terms of center of mass $\hat{X}_{cm}^{N+1}$, $\hat{P}_{cm}^{N+1}$ and $N$ pairs of relative coordinates operators $\hat{r}_{k}^{N+1}$, $\hat{q}_{k}^{N+1}$, where $k = -\frac{N}{2}, \dots, -1, 1, \dots, \frac{N}{2}$ spans the relative coordinates.
-The information probed by these operators is different: particles operators gives information on the specific particles, whereas the center of mass operators allow to get the average, collective information of the whole system.
-Relative coordinates operators, on the other side, allow to get information relative internal behaviour and state of the many-body system, and measuring them allows to get information for each parti1cle.
-It is, however, the center of mass that represents the macroscopic properties of a system as total mass, total momentum and localization in space, which are the main properties that generally participate in the interaction with external force and that we describe by using classical mechanics, e.g. for the dynamics of a solid object.
-In general, we have $\mathcal{A}_N = \mathcal{A}_{cm}^{N} \cup \mathcal{A}_{rel}^{N}$.
+where $M$ is the total mass of the system and each particle has mass $m_i$, and $N$ pairs of relative coordinates operators $\hat{r}_{k}^{N+1}$, $\hat{q}_{k}^{N+1}$, where $k = -\frac{N}{2}, \dots, -1, 1, \dots, \frac{N}{2}$ spans the relative coordinates (also known as Jacobi coordinates~\citep{amorim2019center},~\citep{fortunato2017diagonalization}).
+The information probed by these two sets of operators is different: the center of mass operators allow to get the average, collective information of the whole system, whereas relative coordinates operators allow to get information relative to internal behaviour of the system such as vibrational states for example.
+It is, however, the center of mass that represents the macroscopic properties of a system (as total mass, total momentum and localization in space), which are the main properties that generally participate in the interaction with external force and that we describe by using classical mechanics, e.g. for the dynamics of a solid object.